-When all Job and File records have been pruned or purged from the catalog for a particular Volume, if that Volume is marked as Append, Full, Used, or Error, it will then be marked as Purged.
+When all Job and File records have been pruned or purged from the catalog for a particular Volume, if that Volume is marked as Full or Used, it will then be marked as Purged.
 Only Volumes marked as Purged will be considered to be converted to the Recycled state if the Recycle directive is set to yes.

-Recycle Oldest Volume = <yes|no> This directive instructs the Director to search for the oldest used Volume in the Pool when another Volume is requested by the Storage daemon and none are available.
+Recycle Oldest Volume = $\langle \mathbf{yes} | \mathbf{no} \rangle$ This directive instructs the Director to search for the oldest used Volume in the Pool when another Volume is requested by the Storage daemon and none are available.
 The catalog is then pruned respecting the retention periods of all Files and Jobs written to this Volume.
 If all Jobs are pruned (i.e. the volume is Purged), then the Volume is recycled and will be used as the next Volume to be written.
 This directive respects any Job, File, or Volume retention periods that you may have specified, and as such it is much better to use this directive than the Purge Oldest Volume.